Moreton Bay Pile Light: The first light

 Dredging of the first channel through the Brisbane River and into the Brisbane Port began in 1862.
 Though the path was originally planned by Lieutenant George Poynter Heath, RN, who was then appointed marine surveyor and was later to be appointed the portmaster for Queensland, the path was later changed as the superintendent of the dredge, Thomas Francis, located what he believed to be a better path.
 After much debate and a select committee of the Queensland Legislative Assembly, it was decided to continue with the path suggested by Francis.
-The dredging of the channel has completed in 1866 and it was known as the Francis Channel.
+The dredging of the channel was completed in 1866 and it was known as the Francis Channel.
 However, Heath did not give up on his original path, and by 1882 work had begun dredging a path according to Heath's original path and by 1883 the new channel was operational.

 As the new channel was cut, a light was required to replace the 40-year-old lightship Rose, which was not suitable to be used at the exposed end of the new channel.
 The light was erected at 27°19′28″S 153°10′12″E together with signal and telegraph station by government staff.
 The structure was designed by Heath.
 It was hexagonal in form, containing six rooms of equal dimensions housing three persons, and had a total height of 98 ft.
 The seven piles supporting the structure, one at each point and one at the middle, were made of wrought iron, 5.5 in diameter, with 4 in screws.
 They were screwed 24 ft in the mud, in water which was 16 ft at low tide and 23 ft at high tide.